 With Direction to Vote - https://docpro.com/doc129/proxy-form-for-general-meeting-direction-to-vote

-Role - The chairperson acts as the representative of the members, not the board, in conducting the meeting, to ensure that order is preserved and compliance with Company Law.
+Role - The chairperson acts as the representative of the members, not the board, in conducting the meeting, to ensure that order is preserved and in compliance with Company Law.
 In fulfilling his duties, the chairperson must act impartially, having due regard to the wishes of the majority and ensuring that the minority is fairly treated.
-In exercising his discretion, he must act in the best interests of the company; as chairperson of the meeting, he owes a duty to the meeting not to the directors.
+In exercising his discretion, he must act in the best interests of the company; as chairperson of the meeting, he owes a duty to the meeting, not to the directors.
 He must not allow himself to be influenced either by the board or by his own interests in fulfilling that duty.

 Powers - The chairperson's powers include the power:

 Appointment - Typically, the company's articles will provide for the chairperson of the board (or another director if he is absent) to act as chairperson of the meeting.
-The articles will also set out the procedure to be followed if there are no directors able or willing to act as chairperson.
-If the articles make no provision for the election of a chairperson, any member elected by the members present at a meeting may be chairperson.
+The articles will also set out the procedure to be followed if there are no directors able or willing to act as chairpersons.
+If the articles make no provision for the election of a chairperson, any member elected by the members present at a meeting may be the chairperson.
 If the person appointed as chairperson does not attend the meeting, those present can appoint someone else to chair the meeting in his / her place.

-Election - If it is necessary for a person to be elected as chairperson, then the person nominated must be formally proposed and, if more than one person is proposed, that proposal voted on either by a show of hands or on a poll.
+Election - If it is necessary for a person to be elected as chairperson, then the person nominated must be formally proposed, and, if more than one person is proposed, that proposal is voted on either by a show of hands or on a poll.
 The proposer or the company secretary generally does the actual putting of the motion for the election of a chairperson.

-Removal - Usually the articles of association will provide that as long as the chairperson is present at a meeting he will preside as chairperson. `
+Removal - Usually, the articles of association will provide that as long as the chairperson is present at a meeting he will preside as chairperson. `

 Responsibility - The company secretary is responsible to the chairperson for the proper administration of meetings of the company.
 There is a list of the tasks the secretary needs to attend to before, during and after a meeting.
 These tasks include compiling a list of the proxies received and checking them against the members present, ensuring a quorum is present, ensuring those who speak have the right to do so and assisting with the voting process (particularly if a poll is demanded).